quinncheong/quinncheong.github.io/_posts/2020-11-29-site-update-and-reveal.md

 3. This post probably isn't relevant, so move on and read my other writings.
 I'll end this semi-test here.

 ## Endnotes
 Yes the site is pretty bad for now.
 Looks ok, is responsive, but lacks things like a contents page and more segregation + navigational tools for the reader.
 I'll get to it soon.
+Pardon me for now as Im still trying to fully grasp the concepts of liquid, Ruby and Jekyll.
+Its pretty easy, but at the same time the directories are giving me a little trouble.
+Will be working on it the coming weeks.